 The opinions of this post are based upon my professional experience in the tourism sector and upon my stay in Algarve during which I visited several hotels.
-In total I traveled 3 times to Algarve.
-All together I stayed several weeks in Portugal’s beautiful south.
+In total, I traveled 3 times to Algarve.
+Altogether, I stayed for several weeks in Portugal’s beautiful south.

 1. Best Time to Visit Algarve

 You may wonder what is the best time to visit Algarve?
-Well, it’s one of the few European destinations that have good weather all year round and offers fun activities throughout the year.
+Well, it’s one of the few European destinations that has good weather all year round and offers fun activities throughout the year.

 I have visited Algarve during the winter, summer and autumn months.
-During the winter, temperatures are mild – around 10-15 °C. It’s thus perfect to escape cold European winters and to enjoy the great outdoors of Algarve’s coast.
+During the winter, temperatures are mild (around 10-15°C).
+It’s thus perfect to escape the cold European winters and to enjoy the great outdoors of Algarve’s coast.
 Winter is also the perfect time for birdwatching in Rio Formosa!
 The sea might be cold at that time of the year, but even then, I saw several swimmers.

 During the summer months, from May to September, temperatures can get really hot (+30°C).
 The good thing about Algarve is that there’s always a slight refreshing wind blowing.
-Temperatures can remain quite high also in autumn, around 20°.
+Temperatures can remain quite high, also in autumn (around 20°C).

 In case you want an uninterrupted party and beach time, visit Algarve from June until September.
 Best time for hiking holidays is from October – March when temperatures are mild and nature is blossoming.

+What to do in Algarve Portugal?
 Well, it’s rather what NOT to do in the Algarve!
 Because I can’t think of anything that you can’t do in Portugal’s golden south.
-Of course, there are the golden, sandy beaches or the dramatic cliffs of Ponta da Piedade that everybody knows from the postcards.
+Of course, there are the golden, sandy beaches and the dramatic cliffs of Ponta da Piedade that everybody knows from the postcards.